 - We Need Masks You can register a healthcare facility.
 They have mask instructions and have an updated system for locations and what type of mask they are in need of.

 - Denver St. Joseph Hospital Pattern This pattern has been developed with St. Joseph Hospital in Denver to meet their medical requirements and staff needs.
-As of 3/22/20 per the Denver Task Mask Force page they do not need anymore masks but this is great pattern resource.

 - Sew The Curve Flat This link has 3 patterns and one pattern is "designed to work over N95 Mask, potentially extending the lifespan".